Home and family

 Who has parental responsibility?

-Your mother automatically has parental responsibility for you.
+Your mother automatically has PR.

-Your father will have parental responsibility for you if:
+Your father will have PR if:

 Can parental responsibility be removed?